Please think before you correct my grammar and spelling.

 I still remember the time as if it was yesterday.
+The day I realised I had dyslexia.
 The teacher had called me to the front of the room to read aloud.
 I think I had probably been messing around and the teacher thought reading aloud would stop my disruptive behaviour.

 I made my way to the front of the class, opened the book at the required page and started reading very slowly.
 I could feel my face going slightly red and my hands started sweating, but I carried on anyway.
 I’d only got a few sentences in when the teacher bellowed at me to stop.
 I looked at her somewhat confused.